uclibs/uc_drc/README.md

 * Stop the application, retain data: `docker-compose down`
 * Stop the application, delete all data: `docker-compose down -v`
 * Rebuild the application after code/git branch changes (retains data): `docker-compose up -d --build`
+* The application runs in development as default.
+To start the application in production mode, prepend the proper RAILS_ENV when starting docker: `RAILS_ENV=production docker-compose up -d --build`

 ## Project Samvera
 This software has been developed by and is brought to you by the Samvera community.
 Learn more at the